-If you lose your keys, come to the HOO during our business hours to sign out your back-up copy.
-If you lose your keys outside of business hours, call campus police to be let into your room, then get your keys as soon as the HOO.
+If you lose your keys, come to the HOO during our business hours (listed above) to sign out your back-up copy.
+If you lose your keys outside of business hours, call campus police to be let into your room, then get your back-up keys during our business hours at your earliest convenience.
 Once you sign out your back-up you will have five days to locate your original keys and return the back-up to the HOO.
 If you are unable to locate your keys, your locks will be changed, and you will be charged for the required parts and labor: $60 for a single room, $65 for a double, $100 for a mod entry, and $5 for a replacement lounge key.

 Should I post a Daily Digest notice about lost keys?
 No. Unscrupulous people can do a little detective work and figure out where you live.
 If they have your keys they now have unrestricted access to your room.
 If you've found someone else's keys, please bring them to the HOO so we can return them to their owner.

-It's in your best interest to head to the OneCard office (located in the back of the library) and get your card replaced.
-New OneCards are $25.
-When a new OneCard is created, it automatically deactivates the old one, so no one can use your meal plan or have access to the café card all students have to purchase.
+It's in your best interest to head to the OneCard office (located in the back of the library), or email email@example.com to get your card replaced immediately.
+When a new OneCard is created, it automatically deactivates the old one, so no one can use your old card fraudulently.
 If you know where your card is (i.e., you left it at home/in your friend's car, etc.) you can sign out a temporary OneCard from the HOO.

 Should I post a Daily Digest notice about a lost ID card?
 No. There are spaces on campus where OneCards allow direct access to student's living space.
-Again, those unscrupulous people can figure out where you live, and now they have unrestricted access to that space.
-OneCards list the student's post office box number, so any found card can and should be dropped in the campus mail and returned to the owner: no postage necessary.
+As with lost keys, those unscrupulous people can figure out where you live, and now they have unrestricted access to that space.
+OneCards list the student's post office box number, so any found card can and should be dropped in the campus mail and returned to the owner (no postage necessary).

 Assistant Director of Residence Life